Components of successful PYD programming includes:

-PreventNet Community Schools is a community/school-based service system created by the Children, Youth & Families Division (CYF) to improve outcomes for children, youth, and their families by creating a web of support among schools, non-profit agencies, community members, local businesses and local government.
-This support includes: prevention and early intervention services in local schools and reducing risk factors, such as poor academic performance, truancy, family management problems, alcohol and other drug use, poverty/homelessness, and negative peer association.
+PreventNet Community Schools is a school-based service system created by the Children, Youth & Families Division (CYF) to improve outcomes for children, youth, and their families by creating a web of support among schools, non-profit agencies, community members, local businesses and local government.
+Prevention and early intervention services in local schools include addressing poor academic performance, truancy, family management problems, alcohol and other drug use, poverty/homelessness, and negative peer association.
 Each of these sites is the result of collaboration and partnership between Clackamas County, the school, and a local non-profit that delivers the services and houses Program Site Coordinators.

 Middle School Sites

-High School Site
+High School Sites

 Northwest Family Services

 Contact Brian McCrady at email@example.com or 503-650-5681 for more information.

 Clackamas County Prevention Coalition

 The Clackamas County Prevention Coalition (CCPC) is a collaboration of partners representing county government, schools, youth serving organizations, law enforcement agencies, civic and volunteer groups, health-care professionals, and other stakeholders in the community who are interested in promoting healthy, safe communities and positive youth development.
 Specifically, CCPC works to reduce teen drug and alcohol use and related problems by raising awareness, enhancing skills, providing support, changing consequences, altering physical environments to reduce risky behaviors, and modifying or creating policies.

-CCPC meets the third Wednesday of every quarter (March, June, September, December – 2017) from 3:30 p.m. to 5 p.m. in the Development Services Building (150 Beavercreek Rd, Oregon City, OR 97045) in room 119.
-All are welcome to attend.
-Contact Brian McCrady at 503-650-5681 for more information.
+CCPC meets the third Wednesday of every month from 3 p.m. to 4:30 p.m. in the Development Services Building (150 Beavercreek Rd, Oregon City, OR 97045) in room 119.
+Diverse perspectives are welcome and anyone interested is encouraged to attend and join.

 Coalition meetings are held on the second Wednesday of each month from 3:30 p.m. to 5 p.m. at the Public Safety Building (3200 SE Harrison Street, Milwaukie, OR 97222) in the community room.
-Community members are welcome, for more information contact Brian McCrady at 503-650-5681.